joshuasrichardson/AntHillSearch/README.md

 phase.
 This phase was not in the original model, but we added it so that the user can see which groups of agents still need to find a site.

+Predators can also be added to the simulation.
+When the agents come in contact with the predators, the predators attack them.
+If the agents get away safely, they avoid the area, if not, they die and stay there till the end of the simulation.
+Agents who come across dead agents turn around and avoid coming back to that area.

 ### States

-Agents' phases include At Nest, Search, Lead Forward, Follow, Transport, Reverse Tandem, and Carried.
+Agents' states include At Nest, Search, Lead Forward, Follow, Transport, Reverse Tandem, and Carried.
 At Nest means the agent is at one of the sites (which can include the hub).
 Search means the agent is out looking for other sites to evaluate.
 Lead Forward is